Tokugawa Ietsugu

 Tokugawa Ietsugu; 徳川 家継 (8 August 1709 – 19 June 1716) was the seventh shōgun of the Tokugawa dynasty, who ruled from 1713 until his death in 1716.
 He was the son of Tokugawa Ienobu, thus making him the grandson of Tokugawa Tsunashige, daimyō of Kofu, great-grandson of Tokugawa Iemitsu, great-great grandson of Tokugawa Hidetada, and finally the great-great-great grandson of Tokugawa Ieyasu.

 Early life (1709–1713)

 Tokugawa Ietsugu was born in 1709 in Edo, being the eldest son of shōgun Tokugawa Ienobu and concubine, Gekkōin.
 At that time, his father was shōgun, and was being advised by his long-time Confucian advisor, Arai Hakuseki, who held considerable influence in the shōguns court at Edo.
 When Ietsugu was born, his father, Ienobu, was 48.
 His childhood name was Nabematsu (鍋松).
 Arai had traced the Tokugawa family's bloodline back to the Minamoto family, the founders of the first shogunate.
-Thus, Ietsuga also was called Minamoto no Ietsugu.
+Thus, Ietsugu also was called Minamoto no Ietsugu.
 He was only three years old when his father died, upon which he became shōgun Ietsugu.
 He married Yoshiko no Miya (1714–1758), daughter of Emperor Reigen, in 1715; at that time he was only 4 years and Yoshiko no Miya was only one year old.